 Keep the oven off and make breakfast in a flash when the pressure cooker is involved.
 While you're at it, why not cook up a few extra sweet potatoes for the rest of the week?

 Ready for a change from oatmeal?
 Cooking up in literally minutes, use the pressure cooker to make a batch of rice for morning breakfast bowls.
-Top with milk, maple syrup, and brown sugar for something sweet, or give it a savory twist with a fried egg, sliced avocado, and salsa.
+Top with milk, maple syrup, and diced apples for something sweet, or give it a savory twist with a fried egg, sliced avocado, and salsa.

 How has your pressure cooker come to the rescue?